Pre-class Preparation - Textbook

-We provide an 80+ page long textbook.
-The purpose of the textbook is to get you up to speed with the Generative AI concepts that will help you during the training.
-In the textbook, we explore the foundational concepts, key players, and essential strategies for successfully leveraging generative AI techniques in the world of business and product development.
+We provide textbooks, videos and many other resources in addition to the LIVE training to get you up to speed with the AI and Generative AI concepts that will help you during the training.
+With these resources, we explore the foundational concepts, key players, and essential strategies for successfully leveraging generative AI techniques in the world of business and product development.

 Week 1 Workshop